-Proposed locations for closure of existing driveways are shown based upon traffic safety, site layout, and adequate site access from other driveway locations.
-All closures would be tentative pending City review and potential property owner input.
+Proposed locations for closure of existing driveways have been coordinated with City staff and are shown based upon traffic safety, site layout, and adequate site access from other driveway locations.
+All closures would be tentative pending final City review and appropriate property owner input.